RustomAlexios/IMPALIB/README.md

   2. Pure Python code
   3. C++ code with a Python wrapper
 * Is easy to use and integrate with existing code
-* Is self-contained and depends only [cnpy](https://github.com/rogersce/cnpy) library for unit testing - another header-only library which is used for reading and writing `numpy` files
+* Is self-contained and depends only on [cnpy](https://github.com/rogersce/cnpy) library for unit testing - another header-only library which is used for reading and writing `numpy` files
 * Supports inference for optimization problems with various possible constraints

 ## **Applications**